tagtag

 • Gap falls

-These fall dangers may be blamed on a negligent commuter railway company, leaving the business liable for injury costs to both commuters and employees.
+These fall dangers may be blamed on a negligent commuter railway company, leaving the business liable for injury costs to commuters and employees.

 Improper Line Switching

-Train track switches are important features of railroads as they allow trains on the same track to bypass each other as well as switch tracks if necessary.
+Train track switches are important features of railroads as they allow trains on the same track to bypass each other and switch tracks if necessary.
 Because these devices play an important role in train safety, railroad companies need to carefully monitor the status of track switches and correct any issues that may impede these crucial parts from working properly.
 However, if a railroad company fails to take action to maintain these essential track components, it may be held responsible for its actions if any employees are injured in accidents caused by switch failures.

 Excessive Train Speed